Community Cloud Challenge 2020 - GLOBE Observer

 How to Participate: Spend summer (or winter if you're in the Southern Hemisphere) together by discovering clouds from a new perspective.
 There are many ways to participate.
 Learn more about clouds with NASA scientists and educators each Thursday on NASA Earth’s Facebook page, do at-home activities, or take cloud or sky observations through the Clouds tool on GLOBE or the GLOBE Observer app.
 It is all up to you!
 Show how you took part in this unique event by sharing on social media.

 The 2020 Community Cloud Challenge has concluded.
 Download a badge, shareables (square and rectangular), and a customizable certificate (PDF) to celebrate your participation.
 Print or share on social media, and thanks for joining in!
+Read the challenge summary news article for a wrap-up of the event and a thank you video for participants/

 Cloud Challenge 2020 -